RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>4</sup> All this was done, that it might be fulfilled which was spoken by the prophet, saying,
 <sup>5</sup> Tell ye the daughter of Sion, Behold, thy King cometh unto thee, meek, and sitting upon an ass, and a colt the foal of an ass.
 <sup>6</sup> And the disciples went, and did as Jesus commanded them,
-<sup>7</sup> And brought the ass, and the colt, and put on them their clothes, and they set [him] thereon .
+<sup>7</sup> And brought the ass, and the colt, and put on them their clothes, and they set [him] thereon.
 <sup>8</sup> And a very great multitude spread their garments in the way; others cut down branches from the trees, and strawed [them] in the way.
 <sup>9</sup> And the multitudes that went before, and that followed, cried, saying, Hosanna to the Son of David: Blessed [is] he that cometh in the name of the Lord; Hosanna in the highest.
 <sup>10</sup> And when he was come into Jerusalem, all the city was moved, saying, Who is this?